Civil Engineering

-Archimedes' principle, buoyant force, and stability of floating and submerged bodies.
+Archimedes' principle, buoyant force calculations, and stability criteria for floating and submerged bodies.

-Laminar and turbulent flow, Reynolds number, and friction losses in pipes.
+Laminar and turbulent flow, Reynolds number, friction factor, and calculation of head loss in pipes.

 Devices and methods for measuring flow rate, including orifices, venturi meters, and weirs.

-Flow in open channels, geometric elements, Chezy and Manning formulas, and efficient sections.
+Flow in open channels, geometric elements, Chezy and Manning formulas, and most efficient hydraulic sections.

 Specific energy, critical depth, hydraulic jumps, and gradually varied flow profiles.